 1. INTRODUCTION

 India is among the top five apple-producing countries in the world, contributing about 3 per cent of global output with an annual production of 2.55 million metric tonnes (United States Department of Agriculture, 2024-25).
 The production concentrated in the Himalayan states of Jammu & Kashmir, Himachal Pradesh and Uttarakhand, which together account for more than 99 per cent of total output (National Horticulture Board, 2023).
 Despite this, India is also the world’s third-largest importer of fresh apples (World Top Exports, 2023), reflecting rising health consciousness, demand for premium varieties and the growing significance of apples in the national fruit economy.
-About 60 per cent of apples are consumed fresh, while the remaining 40 per cent are processed into products such as juice, concentrate, jam, vinegar, dried apples and flour with apple juice and concentrate being the most widely consumed (Nisha, P. 2024).
+About 60 per cent of apples are consumed fresh, while the remaining 40 per cent are processed into products such as juice, concentrate, jam, vinegar, dried apples and flour with apple juice and concentrate being the most widely consumed (Nisha, 2024).
 Demand for these products is increasing, especially in urban areas due to changing dietary habits and the expansion of modern food retail.
 Research on Indian apples has primarily focused on production and marketing with comparatively less attention to consumer-side dynamics.
 Yet, understanding consumption patterns is critical for expanding market reach and guiding value chain development.

 Consumer demand is shaped by multiple factors such as income levels, health awareness, urbanization, price fluctuations and changing food preferences.
 In recent years, changing lifestyles have influenced a rising demand for ready-to-eat and processed products.
 This shift in consumer behavior makes it crucial for all stakeholders such as producers, processors, traders and policymakers to align production strategies, develop targeted marketing and promote value addition.
 In this context, the present study examined how apples and apple-based products are consumed, focusing on aspects such as frequency, quantity and preferred forms across various demographic groups.
 By identifying the key drivers and emerging patterns, the study aimed to provide valuable insights that can help to strengthen market linkages, support product diversification and enhance the overall competitiveness of the apple value chain.